bigskysoftware/_hyperscript/www/features/init.md

 ```

 The `init` keyword allows you to run some hyperscript when an element initializes.
 By default, it will execute after
 all features have been evaluated.
-If you add the `immedately` modifier, it will run immediately, which can be useful
+If you add the `immediately` modifier, it will run immediately, which can be useful
 from a timing perspective, but note that features defined after the `init` (e.g. functions) will not be available.

 ```html